 Finished walk-out basement offers additional living and entertaining space with wet bar, pool table, and massive storage.
 Completely remodeled two-car garage, newly paved driveway with parking for three additional cars, and extensive front and rear soft- and hardscaping create beautiful, low-maintenance outdoor spaces.
 Truly move-in ready with no deferred maintenance.”

-Starting with the infrastructure, we completely overhauled what turned out to be deeply neglected plumbing and electrical systems – seriously, our Realtor dubbed the new HVAC “the Bugatti of HVAC systems”. 😂😤 We converted from oil to gas heating, thoroughly insulated, and mitigated the flooding exacerbated by the town’s seeming disinterest in public safety measures.
-There had also been a big rodent problem, which we immediately eradicated, followed by spray foaming the majority of the house.
+BUT: She needed love.
+A lotta love!
+Starting with the infrastructure, we completely overhauled what turned out to be deeply neglected plumbing and electrical systems – our Realtor dubbed the new HVAC “the Bugatti of HVAC systems”. 😂😤 We converted from oil to gas heating, thoroughly insulated, and mitigated the flooding exacerbated by the town’s seeming disinterest in public safety measures.
+She is now much more safe and efficient.

 We expanded the primary bath on the main floor, converting the shower stall to a curbless entry with infinity drain, and adding a freestanding soaking tub, a custom walnut vanity, a washlet and mid-century mod finishes.
-We cathedralled the ceilings of both upstairs suites – cladding the resulting beams into the bargain – gutted both baths, and refinished the wood floor in the primary upstairs bedroom.
-To bring in more light, we added transom windows to all three primary showers.
+We cathedralled the ceilings of both upstairs suites, gutted both baths, and refinished the wood floor in the primary upstairs bedroom.
+To bring in more light, we added transom windows to all three en-suite showers.
 No square footage was added, but it feels much more bright, expansive and open now.

 We modernized the finishes throughout – removed or streamlined ornate built-ins, painted over outdated pine wainscoting, favoring a transitional look to bridge between co-owners’ modern and traditional sensibilities.
-The outdoors received initial landscaping updates, but the backyard and hillside will be a blank palette for the new owners.
+The landscaping on 3 of the 4 outdoor areas were updated, but the backyard and hillside will be a blank palette for the new owners.
 Overall the home is cozy, peaceful, solid.
 We were quite happy and felt so fortunate.

-We’ll elaborate the befores and afters later, but here are a few glimpses of the before state of the place, as she was before, to provide some context:
+We’ll elaborate the befores and afters later, but here are a few glimpses of the before state of the place, to provide some context:

 Let’s start with curb appeal!
 Originally the house had traditional cape-style shutters and warped, greying shingles.
 We removed the shutters, power-washed & stained the shingles, and painted the exterior doors.
 To mitigate flooding, we added a granite apron across both entries to the driveway, effectively driving water streaming downhill into drains.